swissup/swissup.github.io/m1/dailydeals/frontend/checkout-feature.md

 # Checkout feature

-There are two critical situations that can happen while customer placing order:
+There are two critical situations that can happen while placing the order by
+customer:

-- deal ends right before buyer clicked **`Place order`** on checkout;
+- deal ends before buyer clicked **`Place order`** on checkout;
-- store owner change deal or canceled before buyer clicked **`Place order`** on checkout.
+- store owner changes the amount of deal before buyer clicks **`Place order`** on checkout.

-In such cases can occur bad situation, when buyer saw one amount in order summary on checkout and this amount is different in final order.
+In such cases can occur bad situation, when buyer saw one amount in order summary on checkout and the amount looks different in final order.

-That is why our extension has additional check to prevent buyers from unpleasant experience with your store.
-We redirect customer to shopping cart with a message if there are any mismatches during placing orders for products with deal.
+Our extension will help you to avoid unpleasant experience with your customers.
+We offer to redirect the customer to shopping cart with a message about any mismatches during placing orders with daily deals.

 This verification supports standard Magento Onepage and Multishipping Checkout and FireCheckout from Templates Master.
-If you have other checkout it also can be integrated in verification, just contact with our support team.
+If you have other checkout extension it would also be provided with verification feature.
+Please contact our support team.